 What if there is a change in my income?

-Any time the household income changes; you must notify ACHA in writing within thirty days, in order to appropriately review your share of the rent.
+Any time the household income changes; you must notify ACHA in writing within ten business days, in order to appropriately review your share of the rent.
 You could owe ACHA money if you don't report the income changes right away.
 This is very important -- you could lose your voucher if you don't tell ACHA about changes to your family's income.